GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

   How to do this on the web
 {% endDetailsSummary %}
   Media keys are supported by the <a href="https://web.dev/media-session/">Media Session API</a>.
-  Like that, users can profit from the hardware media keys on their physical keyboard, or even control the web app from the software media keys on their smartwatches.
+  Like that, users can profit from the hardware media keys on their physical keyboard, headphones, or even control the web app from the software media keys on their smartwatches.
 {% endDetails %}

 ## Multitasking and app shortcut

-Of course I can always tab back to the Podcasts app from anywhere.
-The app has a clearly distinguishable icon that I can also put on my desktop so Podcasts can be launched immediately when I feel like it.
+Of course I can always multitask back to the Podcasts app from anywhere.
+The app has a clearly distinguishable icon that I can also put on my desktop or application dock so Podcasts can be launched immediately when I feel like it.

 <figure class="w-figure w-figure--fullbleed">
   <img src="./image3.png" alt="" >